Meet The Octoblob!:

 The 'truth chart' or 'positions table' as they call it, tells you where to put the diodes to get the frequency you require.
-It can be a nightmare trying to program the matrix without the truth chart.
+It can be a nightmare trying to work out how to program the matrix without the truth chart.
+Thankfully, I have done the hard part and worked it out for you. (aren't I nice? lol)

 This page aims to help with understanding the matrix and being able to program your radio.